Docker

 For manual deployments:

-1docker-compose down 2docker-compose up -d
+1docker-compose pull 2docker-compose down 3docker-compose up -d

 Managing Data